Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JQpNpEJAscc.md

 # [September 28th, 2021 Livestream](../2021-09-28.md)
 ## Q&A: Any plans for Terraforming the landscape a little bit?
 https://www.youtube.com/watch?v=JQpNpEJAscc
-This question was possibly duplicated with a more recent answer: [October 25th, 2022 Livestream Q&A: Game Mode with terrain-editing ability?](./yt-ZMOO9BEGw04.md) [https://www.youtube.com/watch?v=ZMOO9BEGw04](https://www.youtube.com/watch?v=ZMOO9BEGw04)
+This question was possibly duplicated with a more recent answer: [December 13th, 2022 Livestream Q&A: What's your stance on Terraforming?](./yt-RDPwE0MbNzs.md) [https://www.youtube.com/watch?v=RDPwE0MbNzs](https://www.youtube.com/watch?v=RDPwE0MbNzs)

 ### Topics